ShockSlayer/ccdocs/docs/changelogs/2_4_0_Changelog.md

  - Added Nuzlocke team from the streams to the Battle Sim (for a limited time!)

 ## Reworked Headbutt data
- - Species are distrubed more evenly
+ - Species are distributed more evenly
  - A few new species have been added
  - A few maps now are in different groups
  - Updated the sleeping tables to reflect the changes (plus a few that were missing)